antonmalko/convote_sotu_topics/README.md

 ## Topic modeling of Convote and SOTU corpora.

 This is a collection of scripts exploring topic modelling on two corpora: State of the Union (SOTU) addresses and a corpus of [Congressional speech data](https://www.cs.cornell.edu/home/llee/data/convote.html).
 Topic modelling is done using [Mallet](http://mallet.cs.umass.edu/), with support scripts in R and Python.
-A (somewhat impressoinistic) description of the experiments can be found in `Report.pdf`.
+A (somewhat impressoinistic) description of the experiments can be found in `Discussion.pdf`.

 ## Running the scripts from scratch